-During Women’s History Month we would like to call attention to some of the women who were pioneers in the engineering field and who helped lay the groundwork for some of the traffic engineering and transportation planning work we do today.
+During Women’s History Month we would like to call attention to some of the women who were pioneers in the engineering field and who helped lay the groundwork for some of the traffic engineering and transportation planning work we do today, not to mention the women at Wells + Associates who lead and manage projects and relationships with our valued clients.

 Pioneering Women Engineers from the 1800s to Today